How to pick your sales channels

 We know that there are sellers who do really well just selling on one marketplace.
 However, going all in on a single sales channel can be a risky strategy.
-Look at any online seller forums, and you won’t need to dig far to find threads discussing accounts being blocked on Amazon, eBay and more, and how difficult it can be to get those accounts reactivated.
-That’s why we suggest using a multichannel DropShipping approach, to mitigate that risk.
-By selling on a range of sales channels, if there’s a problem with one of them and an account gets deactivated, you still have the potential to make sales on your other channels while you work that situation out.
+Look at any online seller forums, and you won’t need to dig far to find threads discussing accounts being blocked or suspended on Amazon, eBay and more, and how difficult it can be to get those accounts reactivated.
+That’s why we suggest using a multichannel approach to your DropShipping business, to mitigate that risk.
+By selling on a range of sales channels, if there’s a problem with one of them and an account gets deactivated, you still have the potential to make sales on your other channels while you work the issue out.

 Benefits of selling on a marketplace

 For many sellers who are DropShipping, a marketplace is where they make their first sales, even if their ultimate goal is to create a brand of their own.
 There are so many existing customers already using marketplaces such as Amazon and eBay, and since they’re already comfortable with the format of those websites (they trust the marketplace), it is likely to take a lot to pull them away.
 Even if you have an amazing website with a great customer journey and flawless payment options, customers are already invested in using marketplaces.
 That means making marketplaces part of your strategy is essential for successful DropShipping businesses.
 Here are a few more reasons to sell on marketplaces.